DFE-Digital/find-teacher-training/README.md

 - NodeJS 12.16.x
 - Yarn 1.12.x

 ## Setting up the app in development

 1. Run `bundle install` to install the gem dependencies
 2. Run `yarn` to install node dependencies
+3. Run `rake assets:precompile` to precompile the assets
 3. Run `bundle exec rails server` to launch the app on http://localhost:3002

+## Setting up the Teacher Training API in development

+Find pulls data from the Teacher Training API.
+In order for the search functionality on Find to work you need to setup and run the Teacher Training API app locally.

+1. Go to the the Teacher Training API on GitHub and clone the repo https://github.com/DFE-Digital/teacher-training-api
+2. Run `bundle exec rails db:setup` to create a development and testing database.
+3. Run  `bundle exec rails server` to launch the Teacher training API app on http://localhost:3001

+## Populate the Teacher Training API development database

+1. Open the Teacher Training API app and navigate to `config/azure_environments.yml`.
+Add the following:
+  `qa:
+    webapp: s121d01-ttapi-as
+    rgroup: s121d01-ttapi-rg
+    subscription: s121-findpostgraduateteachertraining-development
+  staging:
+    webapp: s121t01-ttapi-as
+    rgroup: s121t01-ttapi-rg
+    subscription: s121-findpostgraduateteachertraining-test
+  production:
+    webapp: s121p01-ttapi-as
+    rgroup: s121p01-ttapi-rg
+    subscription: s121-findpostgraduateteachertraining-production
+`
+2. Visit your Azure roles https://portal.azure.com/#blade/Microsoft_Azure_PIMCommon/ActivationMenuBlade/azurerbac and activate yourself as a contributor on `s121-findpostgraduateteachertraining-test`
+3. Visit the Staging database connection security permissions https://preview.portal.azure.com/#@platform.education.gov.uk/resource/subscriptions/64d0000b-ff5d-4d6e-9a98-41f0d8d17da7/resourceGroups/s121t01-ttapi-rg/providers/Microsoft.DBForPostgreSQL/servers/s121t01-teacher-training-psql/connectionSecurity and click `Add current client IP address`.
+Set your firewall name to something sensible like `david_home` then click the Save icon
+5. Run `az logout` then `az login` to refresh your credentials
+4. Run `bin/mcb az apps pg_dump -E staging` to get a database dump from staging.
+This data is sanitised production data
+5. Run `psql manage_courses_backend_development < staging_teacher_training_yyyymmdd_hhmmss.sql` (yours will a different filename) to import the data into your database

 ## Running specs, linter(without auto correct) and annotate models and serializers